godotengine/godot-docs/classes/class_skeleton3d.rst

 Sets the global pose transform, ``pose``, for the bone at ``bone_idx``.

-\ **Note:** If other bone poses have been changed, this method executes an update process and will cause performance to deteriorate.
+\ **Note:** If other bone poses have been changed, this method executes a dirty poses recalculation and will cause performance to deteriorate.
 If you know that multiple global poses will be applied, consider using :ref:`set_bone_pose<class_Skeleton3D_method_set_bone_pose>` with precalculation.

 .. rst-class:: classref-item-separator